LGBTQ+ History Month

 The Ron Johnson Ward

 The Ron Johnson Ward, named after a patient who was treated by Dr Brian Gazzard and who kindly donated funds, opened in 2012 and replaced the existing Thomas Macaulay Ward and Kobler Day Care for HIV patients.
-It incorporates oncology and haematology services, meaning all chemotherapy and other anti-cancer therapies for outpatients is provided in one place.
+It incorporates oncology and haematology services, meaning all chemotherapy and other anti-cancer therapies for outpatients are provided in one place.

-In 2016, Imperial College Healthcare Trust and Chelsea and Westminster Hospital NHS Foundation Trust merged their inpatient services for people living with HIV in the Ron Johnson Ward, maintaining specialist HIV and oncology expertise for more than 16,000 people
+In 2016, Imperial College Healthcare Trust and Chelsea and Westminster Hospital NHS Foundation Trust merged their inpatient services for people living with HIV in the Ron Johnson Ward, maintaining specialist HIV and oncology expertise for more than 16,000 people.

 Contributors